6th - 13th August

 Red Jet passenger ferry across to Cowes

 There is no need to buy a ticket for the ferry across to Cowes as we will send you a return ticket.
 This is a busy time of year so please give yourself time to allow for queues on arrival.
-The passage across to Cowes takes 25 mins.
+The passage across to Cowes takes 25 mins and so we suggest getting the 7.45 or 8.15am ferry from South Hampton town quay.
 For ferry times and more information visit www.redfunnel.co.uk.

 Getting to the Sunsail Hospitality Suite